Why and how should you order glasses online?

 In summary: why opt for glasses online?

-- all of our lenses are equipped with the most advanced filters and coatings: a UV filter, a glass hardening, an anti-reflective coating, a self-cleaning coating, a superhydrophobic coating, and an oleophobic and anti-static coating.
+- All of our lenses are equipped with the most advanced filters and coatings for no additional fee: a UV filter, a glass hardening, an anti-reflective coating, a self-cleaning coating and a hydrophobic coating